GET - On Google Play

 Rock Creek - Boundary Country, BC.

 Located in the Thompson Okanagan’s Boundary Country, Bridesville sits amid rich agricultural farmlands and rolling hills.
-While there are no services here it is located just off the Crowsnest Hwy (Hwy 3) with plenty of stunning mountain scenery so plan to stop awhile and photograph some memory making views.
-Back country roads also offer interesting drives, although the roads are generally gravel.
+Located just off the Crowsnest Hwy (Hwy 3) the area has plenty of stunning mountain scenery and an abundance of outdoor activities and places to explore including: hiking trails, fishing in the Kettle River for rainbow trout and smallmouth bass, skiing in the winter at Mt.
+Baldi Ski Resort, golfing in the summer at Bridesville Golf Course.
+Back country roads also offer interesting drives.

 The community of Bridesville was born when the Vancouver, Victoria & Eastern Railway (VV&E) arrived in the early 1900s to serve the lumber trade in the area.
 However the highly competitive Canadian Pacific Railway was its competition and became successful with support from the provincial government of the day and by the end of the 1920s the VV&E line had all but closed.